Tim Murchison

 Thomas Malcolm Murchison (October 8, 1896 – October 20, 1962) was a Major League Baseball pitcher who played for two seasons.
 He pitched for the St. Louis Cardinals in 1917 and the Cleveland Indians in 1920.

+Murchison attended Sylvan High School in Snow Camp, North Carolina, where he played on the schools baseball team.
+Following high school, he played baseball at Guilford College for two years in 1915 and 1917, where he was teammates with Tom Zachary.
+The 1917 Guilford College baseball team finished as the state collegiate champions, going 12–1 overall.
+Following his last Major League Baseball game, he embarked on a long career as a player and manager in semipro baseball.